frizchar/customer-segmentation-RFM-analysis/README.md

 - frequency (F) - total number of purcharses and
 - monetary value (M) - total spent

-Each customer is assigned into predefined categories such as "high value customers" according to his RFM score.
+Predefined categories such as "high value customer" are assigned to each customer according to his RFM score.

 The analysis is based on customer transactional data with columns ```CustomerID```, ```InvoiceDate```, ```Quantity``` and ```UnitPrice```